-Making technology for kids without working directly with them, “is like making clothes for someone you don’t know the size of.” – Thomas, Kidsteam Child Design Partner Alumni
+Making technology for kids without working directly with them is “like making clothes for someone you don’t know the size of.” – Thomas, KidsTeam Child Design Partner Alumni

-Kidsteam and The Cooperative Inquiry Method
+KidsTeam and The Cooperative Inquiry Method

-The University of Maryland’s Kidsteam is the first intergenerational Cooperative Inquiry design team.
-Kidsteam brings together ~8 children, ages 7-11, with researchers and technologists with diverse backgrounds to design technologies for children twice a week throughout the academic year.
-Because of their long tenure, Kidsteam kids are experts in more than being kids: they are experts in collaborating with adults and other kids, in prototyping techniques, and in communicating their ideas and the importance of their ideas.
+Twice a week throughout the academic year, KidsTeam brings together children (ages 7-11) and adult researchers, practitioners, and technologists from diverse backgrounds.
+Together, they collaborate to design technologies for children.
+Because of their long tenure, Kidsteam kids are experts in more than being kids: they are experts in working with adults and other kids, in prototyping techniques, and in communicating their ideas and the importance of their ideas.

 Interested in Joining or Working with Kidsteam?

-Contact Brenna McNally, the Research Coordinator for Kidsteam, at firstname.lastname@example.org for more information.
-Join Kidsteam as one of our adult design partners, an industry or non-profit partner, or as a visiting scholar to learn the Cooperative Inquiry method of design.
+Join KidsTeam as one of our adult design partners, industry or non-profit partner, or as a visiting scholar to learn more about the Cooperative Inquiry method of design.

 Emmy-Winning Interactions.
-Nickelodeon won the 2013 Emmy for Outstanding Creative Achievement In Interactive Media – User Experience And Visual Design for their Nick App, which features the “Do Not Touch” button that was developed with Kidsteam.
-The button was recognized for its, “array of disruptive comedy and surprises.”
+Nickelodeon won the 2013 Emmy for Outstanding Creative Achievement In Interactive Media – User Experience And Visual Design for their Nick App, which features the “Do Not Touch” button that was developed with KidsTeam.
+The button was recognized for its “array of disruptive comedy and surprises.”

 [1.]
 Druin, A. (1999).
 Cooperative inquiry: developing new technologies for children with children.
 In Proceedings of the SIGCHI conference on Human factors in computing systems (CHI ’99) (pp. 592–599).
 Pittsburgh, Pennsylvania, United States. https://doi.org/10.1145/302979.303166